 Now you know you need to change your website in a smart way instead of throwing yourself in at the deep end, you can follow this action plan to avoid risky redesigns:

 This is the most important thing.
 Find out (1) what is broken on your website that keeps your users away from converting (2) what to improve in order to get higher conversion rates.
-Use your analytics tools and qualitative data to run insightful analyses.
+Use your analytics tools (like ecommerce Google Analytics reports) and qualitative data to run insightful analyses.
 Remember never test things randomly.
 If you want to change your website for the better (where better means more profitable), you have to base your testing hypothesis strongly on data.

 Saying you want to improve conversions without testing or feedback is like trying to do blind archery.
 The research, the testing, and the data analysis is the heavy weightlifting that has to be done if you want optimal results in trying to improve conversions.